ERENKYI/simple-todo/README.md

 # simple-todo
 A simple project made to learn the basics of Vue.
-Probably not ideal to use it ??.
+Probably not ideal to use it.
+You can check out the live version [here](https://erenkyi.github.io/simple-todo/index.html).

 ## Project setup
 ```